DennisPing/Twitch-Autoclip/README.md

 # The Streamer's Perspective
 **After I stream and entertain an audience for 6 hours straight, what are my options?**
   1. Grind more and edit videos because who needs rest.
-  2. Pay a video editor $50/hour.
+  2. Hire a video editor for $50/hour.
   3. Go rest so I have energy to stream tomorrow (to earn money).

 # The chicken and the egg problem